 If you are visiting Botswana for the first time, best believe just like any new place you are pretty much going to experience some culture shock.
-Having travelled to a few SADC countries and from what I have read and seen on the media, I like to call Botswana ‘The Comfort Zone’.
+Having traveled to a few SADC countries and from what I have read and seen in the media, I like to call Botswana ‘The Comfort Zone’.

 Here are a few interesting things to know about Botswana before your trip:

 Botswana has 2 official languages.
 English and Setswana.
 Even though we have a lot of native languages amongst our different tribes, the majority of Batswana speak both English and Setswana.
 Most written communication and official business texts are in English.

 Depending on the District of Botswana you will be traveling to, you might want to learn a few basics of the native language mostly spoken in the region.
 Batswana are very friendly and welcoming so learning some basics is an absolute Love Language, no kidding.

 Apart from English and Setswana, we have Sekgalagadi, Kalanga, Sesubiya, Seyei, Seherero, Sesarwa ( a collective label for different dialects spoken by The San), etc.

 Pula is the Botswana Currency.1 Pula is divided into 100 Thebe.
 Pula means Rain whereas Thebe means shield.
 If you have US Dollars, UK Pounds, Euros, and South African Rands you will definitely exchange without a hustle with the local regulated Bureau de Change.

 You will also find ATMs across major towns and villages so you do not need to carry large amounts of cash around.

 3. Cultures in Botswana

 Botswana has diverse cultures and a range of ethnic groups.
 If you are into Cultural Tourism, I’d advise you to get a hold of The official Botswana Calendar of Events to guide you on where and when to travel to Botswana.